hkrsnd/alphailp/README.md

 # alphaILP: Thinking Visual Scenes as Differentiable Logic Programs
-This is the implementation of alpha-ILP.
-(Work in progress)
+This is the implementation of alphaILP.

 ![ailp](./imgs/aILP.png)